timothymillar/TEFingerprint/docs/method.rst

 core-objects :math:`\textbf{X}` in which every pair of objects are found in either the same sub-cluster or within a pair density-connected sub-clusters.

-Based on definitions 1 and 2 IDBCAN differs from DBSCAN in that :math:`m_\text{pts}` objects must collectively be identified as core objects rather than identifying a single core object at a time.
+Based on definitions 1 and 2 DBICAN differs from DBSCAN in that :math:`m_\text{pts}` objects must collectively be identified as core objects rather than identifying a single core object at a time.
 This in turn means that a cluster (following definitions 3-6) will always